three people standing on a bridge drinking water talking about how to read people

 So yes, you can read people, but not all the time and not always accurately.
 And people do deviate from what’s rational, but that’s subjective anyway.

-What does it take to read a person accurately?
+3 Must-haves it takes to read a person accurately

 ⏲️1 – TIME.